Rotaba/software-based-CTAP2-authenticator/README.md

 ```bash
 pip3 install fido2
 ```
-After you clone the repo, you'll have to tweak the permissions of some files before running v2f, which needs uhid and hidraw.
-An easy way to do that is just making `/dev/uhid` and `/dev/hidraw*` device nodes universally read-writable - there's a simple .sh to help you - TAKE NOTE; I HIGHLY RECOMMEND RUNNING THIS ON A VM TO AVOID RUINING YOUR SYSTEM
+After you clone the repo, you'll have to tweak the permissions of some files before running v2f, which needs uhid and hidraw access.
+An easy way to do that is just making `/dev/uhid` and `/dev/hidraw*` device nodes universally read-writable - there's a simple .sh to help you - TAKE NOTE; I HIGHLY RECOMMEND RUNNING THIS ON A VM TO AVOID SABOTAGING YOUR SYSTEM

 ```bash
 sudo bash hack-linux-for-v2f